 Selfie Ban in Masjid Al Haram as well as in Masjid An Nabawi preventing people taking selfies in these two holy sites located in Saudi Arabia.

 Saudi Governmental authorities have put a restriction on taking selfies in these two Holy Sites.
 Various reports have come out which confirmed the authenticity of this news.
-Turkey’s Daily Sabah had reported that Saudi Authorities have banned it since November 12th, 2017, whereas on 27th of November 2017 this news was made public by Saudi Authorities.
+Turkey’s Daily Sabah had reported that Saudi Authorities have banned it since November 12th, 2017, whereas on 27th of November 2017 this news was made public by Saudi Authorities, according to Jakarta Post.

 Saudi Authorities took this steps after emerging a selfie which was taken by a JEW in Makkah! which sparked so much controversy and questions on Saudi Government that how can a Non-Muslim be at a place where Non-Muslims are not allowed.
 Before that, a video of Turkish Couple promising in front of Kaaba created a great havoc which was indeed wrong in many ways.